Man squinting at phone

 Dr. Cohen's prestigious educational background, advanced eye surgery skill, and high standing in Missouri's medical community have made him an excellent choice to provide PRK surgery and other refractive procedures.
 He earned his bachelor's degree from Harvard University, graduating magna cum laude with highest honors in chemistry.
 He went on to receive his medical degree from Johns Hopkins University.

 After completing internships and fellowships, Dr. Cohen became chief resident in ophthalmology at Barnes Hospital and chief of the University Eye Service at Washington University School of Medicine.
-Among his many honors, Dr. Cohen spent four years as a member of the board of trustees of the Missouri Ophthalmological Society, and earned membership in the International Society of Refractive Surgery.
+Among his many honors, Dr. Cohen spent four years as a member of the board of trustees of the Missouri Ophthalmological Society and earned membership to the International Society of Refractive Surgery.

 Bruce Cohen